manojpatra061/TypeScript-The-Type-Safe-Adventure/README.md

 ## How to play and learn with my repository (setup)

 - copy the code from a ts file and paste that in "app.ts" file
-- `npm run start` (which will "compile → run → show results" on terminal)
+- `npm run dev` (thanks to nodemon and ts-node packages we can run ts file directly without going through compilation process.
+It auto-restarts when saving.)

+## 1-17 → first-level, remainings → second-level